anrayliu/pyvidplayer2/documentation.md

 - `resize_capture(size: (int, int)) -> bool` - Changes the resolution at which frames are captured from the webcam.
   Returns `True` if a resolution was found that matched the given size exactly.
 Otherwise, `False` will be returned and the closest matching resolution will be used.
-- `change_resolution(height: int) -> None` - Given a height, the video will scale its width while maintaining aspect ratio.
-Will scale width to an even number.
+- `change_resolution(height: int) -> int` - Given a height, the video will scale its width while maintaining aspect ratio.
+Will scale width to an even number and return it.
 - `set_interp(interp: str | int) -> None` - Changes the interpolation technique that OpenCV uses.
 Works the same as the `interp` parameter.
 Does nothing if OpenCV is not installed.
 - `set_post_func(func: callable(numpy.ndarray) -> numpy.ndarray) -> None` - Changes the post processing function.
 Works